Bougainville counterattack: Hill 700

-The Iwasa Unit attacked again at 06:45 hours on 10 March, but did not make any progress.
-Its attack was repelled by heavy indirect fire, as well as small arms fire.
-U.S. forces then prepared a counterattack, and were reorganized to do so throughout the afternoon.
+The Iwasa Unit attacked again at 06:45 on 10 March but did not make any progress.
+Its attack was repelled by heavy indirect fire as well as small arms fire.
+U.S. forces then prepared a counterattack and were reorganized to do so throughout the afternoon.
 Meanwhile, airstrikes were carried out on Japanese positions by 36 aircraft.
-At 17:00 hours parts of the 1st and 2nd Battalions of the 145th Regiment launched a well-coordinated attack, and managed to recapture more of the area lost on 9 March.
-The remaining men of the Iwasa Unit conducted an offensive against Hill 700 on the night of 10/11 March, but only managed to capture a single bunker.
+At 17:00 parts of the 1st and 2nd Battalions of the 145th Regiment launched a well-coordinated attack and managed to recapture more of the area lost on 9 March.
+The remaining men of the Iwasa Unit conducted an offensive against Hill 700 on the night of 10/11 March but only managed to capture a single bunker.
 Further Japanese attacks on the morning of 11 March were unsuccessful.

-Beightler, the commander of the 37th Division, was frustrated by the 145th Infantry's failure to reestablish its original perimeter, and reinforced the regiment on 11 March with the 2nd Battalion, 148th Infantry Regiment.
+Beightler, the commander of the 37th Division, was frustrated by the 145th Infantry's failure to reestablish its original perimeter and reinforced the regiment on 11 March with the 2nd Battalion, 148th Infantry Regiment.
 During that day the commander of the 145th Infantry, Colonel Cecil Whitcomb, was also relieved of command after Beightler learned that he was suffering from extreme combat fatigue.
 Following an artillery bombardment, elements of the 2nd Battalion, 148th Infantry Regiment attacked Japanese positions during the afternoon and captured some ground.
-This battalion made further progress against Japanese-held bunkers the next day, and recaptured the original perimeter lines.
+This battalion made further progress against Japanese-held bunkers the next day and recaptured the original perimeter lines.
 The Iwasa Unit began to withdraw on 13 March.
 The Japanese had suffered heavy losses during the fighting around Hill 700, and the Americans counted 309 bodies near the area recaptured on 11 and 12 March; two prisoners were also taken.
 The 37th Division's fatalities amounted to five officers and 73 enlisted men.